-It really is like getting a bang for your bucks in the former option against the total opposite in later.
+It really is like getting a bang for your bucks in the former option against the total opposite in the latter.

 The list is never-ending, but we’d have to call it a day somewhere.

-It is the top platform where businesses of different sizes from different geographical regions can pick freelancers from around the globe.
+It is the top platform where businesses of different sizes from different geographical regions can pick freelancers worldwide.

 The platform ensures the safety and quality of both the payment and the deliverables using feedback from both sides.

-The platform charges buyers a 10% fee if the project is sold, while the service charges for gold and silver members is 2.5% and 0% respectively.
+The platform charges buyers a 10% fee if the project is sold, while the service charges for gold and silver members are 2.5% and 0%, respectively.